strimzi/strimzi-kafka-bridge/development-docs/TESTING.md

 ## Pre-requisites

-To run any tests you need build whole project.
-You can achieve that with following command  `mvn clean install -DskipTests` in root directory of the project.
+To run any tests you need to build whole project.
+You can achieve that with following command - `mvn clean install -DskipTests` in root directory of the project.

 The next requirement is to have [docker](https://docs.docker.com/get-docker/) installed, because we use test-containers.